 Objectively review every possible outlet for coffee and competing products within a geographic territory that is appropriate for your region (including but not necessarily limited to sodas as there are regional variations of competing products) meeting each of the standards of performance that will define your business in the eyes of the public, namely:

-- Convenience of a coffee shop location – How easy is your product to access?
+- The convenience of a coffee shop location – How easy is your product to access?
 Are there barriers that would prevent a consumer from visiting the coffee shop, such as an inconvenient unprotected left turn from his or her normal morning commute?
 Also in this category, consider the standard of “speed of service” (which is sometimes separated into its own category).
-We believe that there is an appropriate expected speed of service defined for each type of coffee shop location, differing greatly from a sit down retail location to a drive thru.
+We believe that there is an appropriate expected speed of service defined for each type of coffee shop location, differing greatly from a sit-down retail location to a drive-thru.
 Be sure that the speed of service does not present an inconvenient obstacle for the customer.